 Once the submission deadline has passed, all submissions will be collected by a panel of judges composed of OYAN staff members.
 They will select a small group of finalists and pass these on to Mr. S. He will then read each story carefully and choose the 1st, 2nd, and 3rd place winners.

-Winners will be announced via the May e-newsletter, and then posted on the OYAN+ forum and the OYAN Facebook page.
+Winners will be announced via the May e-newsletter (UPDATE: Results will be announced May 8), and then posted on the OYAN+ forum and the OYAN Facebook page.
 We will also compile a PDF of all winners and finalists, to be featured on this contest webpage.
 This PDF will be posted on the OYAN+ forum and the OYAN Facebook page as well.